 Quick Note – Staying safe in Singapore

-Singapore has a well-deserved reputation for being a very safe and clean country.
+Singapore has a well-deserved reputation for being a very safe and clean destination.
 Most travellers enjoy a trouble-free time, and solo travellers generally have little to worry about.
-We’ve written a safety guide for Singapore to help you navigate some troubles that are specific to Singapore, such as their many laws.
+All the same, we’ve written a visitor’s safety guide for Singapore to help you navigate some troubles that are specific to the country, such as their many laws.

 #8 – Clarke Quay